Pediatric

 Eye Exams

-The doctors at Coral Gables Eye Care and Clarin Eye Care in Palmetto Bay provide expert, personalized eye health and vision care for every member of the family, including children.
+Our pediatric eye doctors in Coral Gables and Palmetto Bay provide expert, personalized eye health and vision care for every member of the family, including children.

 How Often Should Children Get Eye Exams?